Our support does not end when you begin your degree at Carey.

 Scholarships

-Carey provides scholarships to students based on their strong academic record, along with professional and personal achievements, and potential to contribute to the Carey community.
-In addition to the scholarship opportunities available at the time of admission to your program, current Carey MBA and Master of Science students can apply for endowed scholarships.
-Carey offers 17 endowed scholarships each year to current students in good academic standing.
-Returning students who meet the academic criteria may receive funding first, as these scholarships are primarily merit-based.
+Carey awards scholarships based on academic excellence, professional and personal achievements, and potential to contribute to the Carey community.
+In addition to scholarship opportunities available at admission, current MBA and Master of Science students may apply for a small set of endowed scholarships each year.
+Endowed scholarships are primarily merit-based, with preference given to returning students in good academic standing.

-Many private sector organizations offer scholarships to students as a part of their philanthropic activities.
-As a current student, you may want to investigate these opportunities each year and contact clubs or organizations to determine whether they offer scholarship opportunities.
-To learn more information, please visit Carey’s Private Scholarships webpage.
+Many private sector organizations offer scholarships as part of their philanthropic activities.
+As a current student, you may want to explore these opportunities each year by contacting clubs or organizations to determine if they offer scholarships.
+For more information, please visit Carey’s Private Scholarships webpage.

-Carey also compiles a list of external funding opportunities on our scholarship e-bulletin board.
-Private agencies and organizations frequently reach out to Carey Business School regarding the need-based and merit scholarships, grants, and fellowships they offer.
+Carey maintains a list of external funding opportunities on our scholarship e-bulletin board.
+Private agencies and organizations frequently contact Carey regarding need-based and merit scholarships, grants, and fellowships they offer.
 If you receive an outside scholarship, please submit your third-party payment documents to ensure timely recording of your accomplishment.

 Financial aid process